geanu02/shopping-page/readme.md

 ## Driver Code

     - We will need a little bit of code to run on page load.
-We can do this simply by wriiting this code outside of our classes and functions.
+We can do this simply by writing this code outside of our classes and functions.
 This code will add the loginUser method to the login/create user Button

 ​
 ### Tips: